-Relief from back strain is often sought by lying on the back or side.
+Relief from muscle pain is often sought by lying on the back or side.
 Sitting and standing may be made more tolerable by unloading the weight of the upper half of the body from the lower back.
 Push down with the arms against the arm rests of a chair or place the hands on the hips and press in and down.
-Back support belts or a back brace may help to reduce the strain on the back muscle and help stabilize the low back, however, long term use beyond a few weeks would tend to weaken the muscle and be counterproductive.
+Back support belts or a back brace may help to reduce the strain on the back muscle and help stabilize the low back, however, long term use beyond a few weeks may tend to weaken the muscle and be counterproductive.

 Strain of the quadratus lumborum muscle may be from sudden, awkward movements and/or from injury like a car accident.
-Lifting something heavy in an awkward posture like a Television or child, or bending quickly as the body twists or turns to one side while lifting can cause back strain, so always make sure you think about safe lifting techniques to help prevent back strain.
+Lifting something heavy in an awkward posture like a Television or child, or bending quickly as the body twists or turns to one side while lifting can cause back strain, so always make sure you think about safe lifting techniques to help prevent muscle strain injuries.
 Additionally, leaning to one side and bending forward when getting up from a deep seated chair, low bed or car seat can cause back strain.
 Another common cause of back strain is putting on pants while standing, bending and leaning sideways, or losing balance as the feet become tangled in the clothing.
-The back strain of the near fall can be avoided by sitting down to put on socks, pantyhose, pants, ect., or by leaning against a wall to keep balance.
+The strain of the near fall can be avoided by sitting down to put on socks, pantyhose, pants, ect., or by leaning against a wall to keep balance.

 Strain of this back muscle is also seen in motor vehicle accidents when the impact is from the driver’s side and from behind as in a whiplash accident.
-Sustained or repetitive back strain from activities such as gardening, scrubbing the floor or walking on slanted surfaces can also be causative.
+Sustained or repetitive strain from activities such as gardening, scrubbing the floor or walking on slanted surfaces can also be causative.

-Other factors may cause chronic irritation and back strain of this muscle includes skeletal factors such as a short pelvis on one side, short upper arms, or a short leg on one side, which should be addressed professionally if suspected.
+Other factors may cause chronic irritation and strain of this muscle includes skeletal factors such as a short pelvis on one side, short upper arms, or a short leg on one side, which should be addressed professionally if suspected.
 If the pain is more when standing and/or walking, suspect a short leg and if more when sitting suspect short arms or short pelvis on one side.
 A clue to a short leg is standing with one foot forward and the weight on the back foot (short side) or standing with feet wide apart and hips shifted to one side (short side).

 A good stretch for the muscle is illustrated on the right side.
 Lay on your back with the hips and knees bent.
 Place hands behind the head to elevate the ribcage.
 Cross the left leg over the right thigh.
 Allow the right leg to relax and move towards the left side without forceful pressure from the left leg.
 Then inhale deeply as your left leg resists a gentle pull from the right leg back to the right.
 Then exhale and relax the right leg allowing the left leg to gently pull the right thigh to the left and slightly down.
 In small increments, repeat the inhale and exhale procedure to stretch further.
-Remember to go slow and do not exert alot of force.
+Remember to go slow and do not exert a lot of force.
 When done, release the right leg and return to the initial position and relax before getting up.
 This method uses isometric contraction to enhance the effectiveness of the stretch.

 Another stretch for the muscle is the hip-hike exercise to maintain active range of motion throughout the muscle.
 This is performed alternately by first lowering on hip away from the shoulder while elevating the hip on the other side to that shoulder, and then reversing sides.
 The tilting motion of the pelvis stretches the quadratus on one side and then the other.
 Perform slowly while inhaling as you elevate the hip on the injured side and breathe out while lowering it.
 As you progress, bend your knees and have your feet flat as you perform these for additional stretching.

-Remember to take it slowly with these stretches as overstretching can also cause back strain.
+Remember to take it slowly with these stretches as overstretching can also cause strain.
 Perform them slowly and gradually over a period of weeks using correct breathing technique.

-Another area of back strain actually involves a muscle in the front of the body and if you have no results treating the back muscles, a psoas syndrome should be considered, along with a piriformis muscle syndrome, which can cause sciatic nerve problems and mimic a herniated disc.
+Another area of back muscle strain actually involves a muscle in the front of the body and if you have no results treating the back muscles, a psoas syndrome should be considered, along with a piriformis muscle syndrome, which can cause sciatic nerve problems and mimic a herniated disc.